High-Protein Snack Ideas for GLP-1 | Stay Full Between Smaller Meals

 Timing matters.
 Your appetite and nausea aren't constant throughout the week.

-Days 1-2 after injection (appetite lowest, nausea highest): If you're snacking at all, go for the easiest options — Greek yogurt cups, hard boiled eggs, cottage cheese.
-Anything cold or doesn't require chewing.
+Days 1-2 after injection (appetite lowest, nausea highest): If you're eating at all, go for the easiest options — Greek yogurt cups, cottage, or something cold and smooth.
+Anything that doesn't require heavy chewing.
 Don't force it.
-If you only get one snack down in a whole day, that's fine.
+If you only get one small portion down in a whole day, that's fine.
 Quality over quantity.

-Days 3-5 (appetite returning, nausea fading): This is when you can have snacks with more texture and complexity.
-Jerky, roasted chickpeas, protein bars, nut butter with apple.
+Days 3-5 (appetite returning, nausea fading): This is when you can handle more texture and complexity.
+Jerky, roasted chickpeas, bars, nut butter with apple.
 Your stomach is more cooperative.
 Take advantage of the appetite window.

-Days 6-7 (appetite near normal, nausea minimal): You can snack on almost anything from this list without concern.
-This is when you prep your snacks for next week, because you know after your next injection, the cycle starts again.
+Days 6-7 (appetite near normal, nausea minimal): You can eat almost anything from this list without concern.
+This is when you prep your food for next week, because you know after your next injection, the cycle starts again.

-Between planned snacks: Don't force snacking just because it's "time."
-On GLP-1 meds, you eat when you have appetite, not on a schedule.
+Between planned portions: Don't force eating just because it's "time."
+On your medication, you eat when you have appetite, not on a schedule.
 If you're not hungry at 10 am, don't eat at 10 am.
 Wait until you feel it.
-This is one of the few diets where eating less is not something you're forcing — it's biological.
+This is one of the few approaches where eating less is not something you're forcing — it's biological.
 Work with your body, not against it.

 Snacks to Avoid on GLP-1 Medications